imraan11abdullah/imraan11abdullah.github.io/_projects/2025-foundation-engineering-design/2025-foundation-engineering-design.md

 **Design Justification:** The Meyerhof method was selected as it accounts for foundation shape factors and depth effects more accurately for square footings, providing a more realistic safety factor while still exceeding NZS 3604 requirements.

 {% include image-gallery.html images="https://i.ibb.co/GvVSr7Tb/terzaghi.jpg" height="300" %}
-*Terzaghi bearing capacity factors and equation reference*
+*Terzaghi bearing capacity parameters and variable definitions*

 ---